hebermattos/scaling-app-rabbitmq/README.md

 ```
 ![img](./images/example.PNG)

-Requests can be made in the api at the url http://localhost:5000/images/123 and the rabbit UI can be viewed at http://localhost:15672.
+Requests can be made at the url http://localhost:5000/images/123 for example, and the rabbit UI can be viewed at http://localhost:15672.
 The messages being "processed" will appear in the console.

 Well, that's it for now.
 I think it's a good start to start dealing with RabbitMq.
 There are a lot of concepts here that you can explore later: